For descriptions of the shows in the current Touring repertory, scroll down below the schedule.

 The Public Access Center for the Obvious Presents: The Situation

-Featuring historic monuments, traditional broom dances to sweep away monumental debris, an anti-extinction angel, a 100 watt lightbulb, a rhino and a ship of fools, all tied into one show for the purpose of edging the not yet upriser-masses into existence.
+This upbeat puppet play features an anti-extinction angle, the union of brooms, a 100 watt light-bulb, and a ship of fools, all for the purpose of urging the not yet upriser-masses into existence.

 Shatterer of Worlds Chapel with Naturalization Services for Applicants Requesting Citizenship in the Shattered World